proinsias/an-independent-mind/docs/Books/Something Deeply Hidden.md

 ---

+The word “quantum,” referring to some definite amount of stuff, can give the impression that quantum mechanics describes a world that is fundamentally discrete and pixelated, like when you zoom in closely on a computer monitor or TV screen.
+It’s actually the opposite; quantum mechanics describes the world as a smooth wave function.
+But in the right circumstances, where individual parts of the wave function are tied down in a certain way, the wave takes the form of a combination of distinct vibrational modes.
+When we observe such a system, we see those discrete possibilities.
+That’s true for orbits of electrons, and it will also explain why quantum fields look like sets of individual particles.
+In quantum mechanics, the world is fundamentally wavy; its apparent quantum discreteness comes from the particular way those waves are able to vibrate. — location: [954](kindle://book?action=open&asin=B07NTYJJDX&location=954) ^ref-50843

+---
 It's not that we can't know position and momentum, it's that they don't even exist at the same time. — location: [1061](kindle://book?action=open&asin=B07NTYJJDX&location=1061) ^ref-35604

 ---